BioShock 2: Minerva's Den: Plot

 Subject Sigma is guided by the voice of Charles Milton Porter as he approaches Minerva's Den, Rapture's central computer core.
 Porter wants to reach his supercomputer, the Thinker, to retrieve its blueprints so he can recreate it on the surface.
 Sigma is opposed by Porter's former colleague Reed Wahl, whom Porter warns has become insane from splicing and his obsession with the Thinker.

 After becoming disillusioned with his role in World War II and the loss of his wife Pearl in The Blitz, Porter traveled to Rapture to pursue his dreams of creating artificial intelligence.
 While initially working together, Porter and Wahl each wanted to use the Thinker for their own ends.
 Porter attempted to recreate Pearl by emulating her personality with the Thinker, while Wahl believed he could program the computer to predict the future.
 Wahl betrayed Porter to Rapture's secret police to keep the Thinker for himself.
 Minerva's Den has been cut off from the rest of Rapture, and its scientists, who have taken to splicing, attack Sigma.

-As Sigma progresses, the environment becomes increasingly threatening due to the Thinker's sophisticated defense system and interference from Wahl and his private army of splicers.
-Sigma arrives at the Thinker's core and Wahl sets Big Daddies and ultimately himself against the player-character.
-Sampling Sigma's DNA to print out its schematics, the Thinker reveals Sigma's true identity—that of Porter, who was turned into a Big Daddy after being handed over to Rapture's authorities.
-Porter's "instructions" throughout the game actually come from the Thinker, which is imitating the voice of one of its creators.
+As Sigma progresses, the environment becomes increasingly threatening due to the Thinker's sophisticated defense system and interference from Wahl and his forces.
+Sigma reaches the Thinker's core where he confronts and kills Wahl.
+Sampling Sigma's DNA to print out its schematics, the Thinker reveals Sigma's true identity as Porter, who was turned into a Big Daddy after being handed over to Rapture's authorities.
+Porter's "instructions" throughout the game actually came from the Thinker, imitating the voice of one of its creators.
 The final sequence of the game contains no combat; the player walks through Porter's living quarters, where he obsessed over digitally recreating his wife.
-Sigma and Doctor Brigid Tenenbaum return to the surface in a bathysphere; Tenenbaum is able to undo Sigma's programming and restore Porter's original human body.
+Sigma and the scientist Brigid Tenenbaum return to the surface in a bathysphere; Tenenbaum is able to undo Sigma's programming and restore Porter's original human body.
 Porter visits his wife's grave and leaves a letter in which he apologizes for trying to bring her back using the Thinker, and says he has decided to let her go.